Ketantalele5/nimap_task/README.md

 4. Ensure your MySQL database is running and configured as specified above.

 ## Conclusion
 This project showcases the effective use of Spring Boot for managing categories and products with robust CRUD operations, a well-defined one-to-many relationship, and server-side pagination.
-Feel free to contribute or reach out with questions!